Harold Godwinson: Family background

-Harold was a son of Godwin (died 1053), the powerful Earl of Wessex, and of Gytha Thorkelsdóttir, whose brother Ulf the Earl was married to Estrid Svendsdatter (c.
+Harold was a son of Godwin (died 1053), the powerful Earl of Wessex, and of Gytha Thorkelsdóttir (c.1010 to after 1068), whose brother Ulf the Earl was married to Estrid Svendsdatter (c.
 1015/1016), the daughter of King Sweyn Forkbeard (died 1014) and sister of King Cnut the Great of England and Denmark.
 Ulf and Estrid's son would become King Sweyn II of Denmark in 1047.
 Godwin was the son of Wulfnoth, probably a thegn and a native of Sussex.
 Godwin began his political career by supporting King Edmund Ironside (reigned April to November 1016), but switched to supporting King Cnut by 1018, when Cnut named him Earl of Wessex.

 Godwin remained an earl throughout the remainder of Cnut's reign, one of only two earls to survive to the end of that reign.
 On Cnut's death in 1035, Godwin originally supported Harthacnut instead of Cnut's initial successor Harold Harefoot, but managed to switch sides in 1037 – although not without becoming involved in the 1036 murder of Alfred Aetheling, half-brother of Harthacnut and younger brother of the later King Edward the Confessor.

 When Harold Harefoot died in 1040, Harthacnut ascended the English throne and Godwin's power was imperiled by his earlier involvement in Alfred's murder, but an oath and large gift secured the new king's favour for Godwin.
 Harthacnut's death in 1042 probably involved Godwin in a role as kingmaker, helping to secure the English throne for Edward the Confessor.
 In 1045, Godwin reached the height of his power when the new king married Godwin's daughter Edith.

 Godwin and Gytha had several children – six sons: Sweyn, Harold, Tostig, Gyrth, Leofwine and Wulfnoth (in that order); and three daughters: Edith of Wessex (originally named Gytha but renamed Ealdgyth or Edith when she married King Edward the Confessor), Gunhild and Ælfgifu.
 The birthdates of the children are unknown.
 Harold was aged about 25 in 1045, which makes his birth year around 1020.

 The manor of Bosham on the South coast of England had been acquired, originally from the Archbishop of Canterbury (Note: Eadsige was Archbishop of Canterbury at the time of Earl Godwine.
 Eadsige's relations with Christ Church, Canterbury may have been strained, as he seems to have been responsible for the disposal of Canterbury lands to Earl Godwine and his family.) as the family seat by Earl Godwin, and was inherited by Harold.
 The Bayeux Tapestry has two representations of Harold's family residence.
 (Note: A team of a archaeologists from Newcastle University, and the University of Exeter, claim to have uncovered evidence that a house in Bosham was Harold's family residence as represented on the Bayeux Tapestry.)
 The manor of Bosham is just one of four places, in England, named on the tapestry.